 Mr. Krotowski is an independent consultant, specializing in digital strategy development, execution and customer and market development.
-Mr. Krotowski previously served as Vice President and Chief Information Officer of Caterpillar, retiring in 2014, and Chief Information Officer for Chevron's Global Exploration and Production business.
+Mr. Krotowski currently serves as a board member of Paragus Strategic IT and previously served as Vice President and Chief Information Officer of Caterpillar and Chief Information Officer for Chevron's Global Exploration and Production business.
 He has held various senior management positions in Chevron Corporation and has served as an advisor to several Silicon Valley technology companies.
 Mr. Krotowski has extensive experience in operations management and supply chain optimization.
-He currently sits on the board of Paragus IT.
 Mr. Krotowski holds a Bachelor of Applied Science in Chemical Engineering from the University of Toronto and an MBA from Golden Gate University.

-RANDY KROTO owski Public Directorships Interlocks
+RANDY KROTOWSKI Public Directorships Interlocks

 Independent No ne N one

-Florence, MA, 2021 AGM Voting Results
+Florence, MA, 2022 AGM Vo oting Results

-Director since: Age: 62 March 2021 Votes s For Votes Withheld
+Director since: March 2021 Votes s For Votes Withheld

-Age.
-02 227,378,097 99.53% 1,062,728 0.47%
+Age: 63 215,848,731 98.71% 2,812,407 1.29%

-2021 Mem bership (5) 2021 Attendance (5) 2021 Percentage Attended (5)
+2022 Mem bership (5) 2022 Atte 2022 Attendance (5) age Attended (5)

-Board 4 of 4 100%
+Board 6 of 6 100%

-Audit 3 c of 3 100%
+Audit 4 of 4 10 00%

-EH&S (Chair) 1 2 of 2 10 00%
+EH&S (Chair)) 4 of 4 10 00%

-Se ecurities Held as a December 31, 20 21 and 2020
+Se ecurities Held as at t December 31, 202 22 and 2021

-Year Shares (1) DSUs (2) Value (3) Meets requirement (4) Total compensation (6)
+Year Shares (1) DSUs (2) Total compensation (6)

+2022 113,600 107,669 \$332,533 n/a \$148,342

-2021 Nil Nil Nil N/A / 0.0x \$94,922
+2021 Nil Nil Nil n/a \$94,922

-2020 Nil Nil Nil N/A N/A

 Ms. Macfarlane is the former Managing Partner, British Columbia and Canada's Chief Inclusiveness Officer at EY (Ernst & Young) and also led the EY Canada Tax practice and served as COO of the Americas' Tax practice.
-Ms. Macfarlane currently sits on the board of HSBC Bank Canada, Borden Mining Ltd. and Inuvialuit Regional Corporation and previously acted as a director of the Aboriginal Business Investment Council and the International Women's Forum, Canada; was the Chair of the Employee Relations Committee of the Executive and Board of Governors of the University of British Columbia; was on the Executive and Board of Governors of the BC Business Council; and a member of the BC Ministry of Finance's Expert Panel on Business Taxation.
+Ms. Macfarlane currently sits on the board of HSBC Bank Canada, Broden Mining Ltd., Chard Development Ltd., and Inuvialuit Regional Corporation and previously sat of the Board of the Inuvialuit Regional Corporation; acted as a director of the Aboriginal Business Investment Council and the International Women's Forum, Canada; was the Chair of the Employee Relations Committee of the Executive and Board of Governors of the University of British Columbia; was on the Executive and Board of Governors of the BC Business Council; and a member of the BC Ministry of Finance's Expert Panel on Business Taxation.
 Ms. Macfarlane was named one of Women of Influence's Canadian Diversity Champions and was inducted into the WXN Canada's Most Powerful Women Hall of Fame.
 Ms. Macfarlane holds the ICD.D designation granted by the Institute of Corporate Directors and is on the executive of the British Columbia Chapter.
 For her contributions to the CPA profession, she was awarded an honorary CPA, CA. Ms. Macfarlane holds a Bachelor of Laws and Bachelor of Commerce from the University of Cape Town and a Master of Laws from Cambridge University.

-FIONA MACFA RLANE Public Dire ectorships Inte rlocks
+FIONA MACFARLANE Public Dire ectorships Inte rlocks

-Independent HSBC Bank Canada None
+Independent HSBC Bar nk Canada None

-er, BC, Canada 2021 AGM Vo ting Results
+West Vancouve 2022 AGM Vo ting Results

-Director since: Age: 62 March 2022 Vote s For Votes Withheld
+Director since: N Age: 63 March 2022 Vote s For Votes Withheld

-Age.
-62 n/a n/a n/a n/a
+Age: 00 217,645,457 99.54% 1,015,681 0.46%

-2021 Men nbership (5) 2021 Attendance (5) 2021 Percentage Attended (5)
+2022 Mem 2022 Membership (5) ndance (5) 2022 Percent age Attended (5)

-Board n/a n/a
+Board EH&S 4 of 4 1 of 1 00% 00%

+MRCC (7) NCGC 2 of 2 100% 2 of 2 100%

-Sec curities Held as at December 31, 202 1 and 2020
+Sec curities Held as at December 31, 2022 2 and 2021

-Year Shares (1) DSUs (2) Value (3) Meets Total requirement (4) compensat
+Year Shares (1) Shares (1) DSUs (2) Value (3) Meets requirement (4) Total compensation (6)

-2021 Nil Nil Nil N/A N/A
+2022 Nil Nil Nil n/a \$116,304

-2020 Nil Nil Nil N/A N/A
+2021 Nil Nil Nil n/a n/a